xsoulspace/life_hooks/packages/supabase_hooks/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Supabase life cycle adaptation for flutter_hooks.
+Unofficial Supabase life cycle adaptation for flutter_hooks.
 See more in the original package: https://github.com/supabase/supabase-flutter